GrantEaton/flickr-viewer/README.md

 Please see [here](https://www.flickr.com/help/forum/en-us/72157690999953734/) it seems that not all content can be filtered out, because rather than using machine learning to detect NSFW filters, Flickr relies on the users tagging the content as NSFW and not all of them do.

+Oh, and yes, my API key is committed.
+This makes it easier for you to run.
+I mean, the example I was sent had the API key on in the network requests, so it isnt all that different I suppose hah :D

 [Too Lazy, Didnt Run: Heres a screenshot demo of the website](https://drive.google.com/file/d/11Vh0NR9DTT7KGdo-wdNtDGnKribaIPGU/view?usp=sharing)

 #### Example Usages of Above Technologies